-- R924.4 If a former partner has joined an assurance client of the firm or a former assurance team member has joined the assurance client as: - (a) A director or officer: or - (b) An employee in a position to exert significant influence over the underlying subject matter or, in an attestation engagement, an employee in a position to exert significant influence over the subject matter information of the assurance engagement, the individual shall not continue to participate in the firm's business or professional activities. - 924.4 A1 Even if one of the individuals described in paragraph R924.4 has joined the assurance client in such a position and does not continue to participate in the firm's business or professional activities, a familiarity or intimidation threat might still be created. - 924.4 A2 A familiarity or intimidation threat might also be created if a former partner of the firm has joined an entity in one of the positions described in paragraph 924.3 A1 and the entity subsequently becomes an assurance client of the firm. - 924.4 A3 Factors that are relevant in evaluating the level of such threats include: - (a) The position the individual has taken at the client. - (b) Any involvement the individual will have with the assurance team.
+- R924.4 If a former partner has joined an assurance client of the firm or a former assurance team member has joined the assurance client as: - (a) A director or officer; or - (b) An employee in a position to exert significant influence over the subject matter information of the assurance engagement, the individual shall not continue to participate in the firm's business or professional activities.

+- 924.4 A1 Even if one of the individuals described in paragraph R924.4 has joined the assurance client in such a position and does not continue to participate in the firm's business or professional activities, a familiarity or intimidation threat might still be created. - 924.4 A2 A familiarity or intimidation threat might also be created if a former partner of the firm has joined an entity in one of the positions described in paragraph 924.3 A1 and the entity subsequently becomes an assurance client of the firm. - 924.4 A3 Factors that are relevant in evaluating the level of such threats include: - The position the individual has taken at the client. - Any involvement the individual will have with the assurance team. - The length of time since the individual was an assurance team member or partner of the firm.

-- (c) The length of time since the individual was an assurance team member or partner of the firm. - (d) The former position of the individual within the assurance team or firm.
+- The former position of the individual within the assurance team or firm.
 An example is whether the individual was responsible for maintaining regular contact with the client's management or those charged with governance. - 924.4 A4 Examples of actions that might be safeguards to address such a familiarity or intimidation threat include: - Making arrangements such that the individual is not entitled to any benefits or payments from the firm, unless made in accordance with fixed pre-determined arrangements. - Making arrangements such that any amount owed to the individual is not material to the firm. - Modifying the plan for the assurance engagement. - Assigning to the assurance team individuals who have sufficient experience relative to the individual who has joined the client. - Having an appropriate reviewer review the work of the former assurance team member.